osmosis-labs/osmosis/x/poolmanager/README.md

 At the moment of execution, the provided route may not be the most cost-efficient one anymore.

-When a trade consists of just two OSMO-included routes during a single transaction, the swap fees on each hop would be automatically halved.
+When a trade consists of just two OSMO-included routes during a single transaction, the spread factors on each hop would be automatically halved.
-Example: for converting `ATOM -> OSMO -> LUNA` using two pools with swap fees `0.3% + 0.2%`, instead `0.15% + 0.1%` fees will be applied.
+Example: for converting `ATOM -> OSMO -> LUNA` using two pools with spread factors `0.3% + 0.2%`, instead `0.15% + 0.1%` fees will be applied.

 [Multi-Hop](https://github.com/osmosis-labs/osmosis/blob/f26ceb958adaaf31510e17ed88f5eab47e2bac03/x/poolmanager/router.go#L16)